 You did it!

-But before you break out the bubbly and party streamers, you need to first close the position and lock in that profit.
+But before you break out the bubbly and party streamers, you need first to close the position and lock in that profit.

 You fire up your brokerage account, switch over to the order page, and freeze...

 When you first learn options, you always hear about exercising your options.
 After all, that is what strike price is all about.
 The strike price is our exercise price.
-However, in reality you will find that the exercise option is rarely used.
+However, in reality, you will find that the exercise option is rarely used.

 The confusing terminology of closing orders makes it difficult to decide which order to use at which time, especially in the heat of the moment.
 We will discuss when you should sell to close, buy to close, or exercise your option position.
 This will give you the best way to close your positions and lock in your profit.